Subscribe to our newsletter for FREE pet updates

 Sweet potatoes also contain 0.51 grams of dietary fiber for every 1-tablespoon serving,24 which may help improve your pet's immune health by promoting healthy gut microflora.
 Fiber also helps lower your pet's risk for gastrointestinal problems by stimulating motility and improving bowel transit time.25,26 However, make sure not to feed your pet too much of this root crop since they don't need a large amount of fiber in their diet to mimic the roughage that their ancestors obtained from the wild.

-Be Wary of Sweet Potato Pet Treats From Foreign Countries
+Be Wary of Sweet Potato Pet Treats from Foreign Countries

 According to the FDA, commercial dehydrated sweet potato treats and chews, especially those that were imported from China, have been linked to gastrointestinal problems and kidney disease, particularly Fanconi syndrome, which is normally a rare hereditary condition in certain dog breeds.27